txt/se20/docs/l04test.md

 ###  Blackbox:
 - Also known as _functional testing_
 - Can't look inside the code
-- e.g. reflect on input space to find interesting regions
+- e.g. Reflect on input space to find interesting regions
-- e..g Look for clusters in the inout or output sace
+- e..g Look for clusters in the input or output space
   - e..g if age runs 0...120
     - try less-than-min, in-range, more-than-max
-    - e.g. 1 60 150
+    - e.g. 1, 60, 150
   - e.g. all pairs testing
     - Let the inputs be a vector showing choices per input
       - Find inouts that never use the same pair of values, twice.
     - e.g. three binary inputs, one "days of week" and something with a range of 10 inputs
+      - e.g. (happy:boolean rich:boolean healthy:boolean restDay:dayOfWeek exercise:1..10))
-      - e.g. (2 2 2 7 10)
+      - ranges:  (2 2 2 7 10)
+      - so fi wever you use happy=true and restDay=sunday then you can never test that pair again
+      - e.g. (t * * sunday *) can only appear once
     - when processed by an [_all-pairs_](https://gist.github.com/timm/1c270e6d40715f4f9cfce123eea3badf/archive/a9102cd968e39b89824e669c8caa2f1f2b9f13ba.zip)
        generator